|

 thrived on agricultural development.

-Industrial Growth The north branch of the Raritan River
+The north branch of the Raritan River

 and the other tributaries powered the mills that quickly spread throughout the region.
 Among the first was a gristmill